knckn/Raze9/README.md

 NO dream  NO future.<br>
 I'm waiting for death.<br>
 I wish everyone died.<br>
-SO This world is belongs to me.
+SO this world is belongs to me.